Aazim-parwaz/Rasa-Covid-ChatBot/README.md

 The conversation is initiated by the end-user.
 A greeting or a goodbye should reset any prior assumptions or knowledge collected by the bot during previous interactions.
 When time or COVID-19 detail are not contained in the query, the bot shall report the current and generic COVID-19 conditions.
 When the city is not provided in the query, the bot shall request for it.
 Any further specifics in the query should be answered in more detail if information is available.

-## 3 major queries that a user can perform apart from greeting,goodbye etc:
+## 3 Major queries that a user can perform apart from greeting,goodbye etc:
 As this is a demo modal of how to integrate API in rasa.
 So I have designed this COVID-19 bot to answer limited queries as follows:
 ### Query1
 user can ask for current confirmed covid cases of any city in India